CBMIWU/Research_Reproducibility/RepeatAutomator/README.md

 # Research_Reproducibility Tool

 ##Objects:
-* DatabaseManager -- query redcap and enter errors into a sql database
+* DatabaseManager -- queries REDCap and enter errors into a sql database
-* XMLExtractor -- extract data from the xml version of the pubmed site for an article
+* XMLExtractor -- extracts data from the xml version of the pubmed site for an article
 * ArticleManager -- handles user interaction and enter data into redcap database
-* ArticleExtractor -- extract data from the text of an article
+* ArticleExtractor -- extracts data from the text of an article
 * Article -- PDFArticle and XMLArticle classes depending what type of article is extracted

 ##Management: